5jt/dyalog-cookbook/manuscript/01-Introduction.md

 You want to write a Windows [^win] application in Dyalog APL.
 You have already learned enough of the language to put some of your specialist knowledge into functions you can use in your work.
 The code works for you.
 Now you want to turn it into an application others can use.
 Perhaps even sell it.

 This is where you need professional programming skills.
-How to install your code into an unknown computer.
+How to install your code on an unknown computer.
 Have it catch, handle and log errors.
 Manage the different versions of your software as it evolves.
 Provide online help.

 You are not necessarily a professional programmer.
 Perhaps you don't have those skills.
 Perhaps you need a professional programmer to turn your code into an application.
 But you’ve come a long way already.
 Perhaps you can get there by yourself - with _The Dyalog Cookbook_.
 Alternatively, you might be a professional programmer wondering how to solve these familiar problems in Dyalog APL.